 Once you have been tagged as difficult — to predict or do business with — partner enthusiasm for you will diminish.

-As the chief channel officer, you need to have a deep grasp on the operational details of how partners interact with your organization.
+As the CCO, you need to have a deep grasp on the operational details of how partners interact with your organization.
 A useful exercise is spending time with partner staff to understand what's working and what isn't.
 Ideas include: